AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 In this example, Transit VPC with Aviatrix Gateways is deployed, and two Spoke Gateways (DEV and PROD) are attached.

-A firewall of supported vendors (Checkpoint, Palo Alto Networks and Fortinet etc.) will be deployed within the Transit VPC.
+A firewall of supported vendors (Check Point, Palo Alto Networks and Fortinet etc.) will be deployed within the Transit VPC.
 See the diagram below for more details.

 Once the infrastructure is in place the policy to inspect the east-west and north-south traffic will be created.